Degree: Bachelor of Science (B.Sc.)

 German applicants and those with German-equivalent applicant status

-Germans, EU nationals, and non-EU nationals with a German university entrance qualification are eligible to study at KIT if they have one of the following qualifications:
+Germans, EU nationals and non-EU nationals with a German university entrance qualification are eligible to study at KIT if they have one of the following qualifications:

-1. General university entrance qualification (Abitur)
+1. General higher education entrance qualification (Abitur)

-2. (relevant) Fachgebundene Hochschulreife (subject-linked university entrance qualification, not Fachhochschulreife / university of applied sciences entrace qualification)
+2. (relevant) fachgebundene Hochschulreife (subject-linked university entrance qualification; not Fachhochschulreife / university of applied scienes entrance qualification)

 3. Delta examination of the University of Mannheim (for holders of a Fachhochschulreife)

-4. a recognized diploma of advanced vocational training (e.g. technician, Meister diploma for craftsman) or an aptitude test for vocationally qualified persons
+4. a recognized diploma of advanced vocational training (e.g. technician, Meister diploma for craftsman) or an aptitude test for professionally qualified persons

 For additional possibilities, see §58 of the Landeshochschulgesetz (State Higher Education Act).

-Furthermore, prerequisite for enrollment is the participation in a study orientation test (e.g. at www.was-studiere-ich.de) or a study orientation counseling, e.g. by the Zentrale Studienberatung (student advisory services) at KIT, according to §60 Landeshochschulgesetz (State Higher Education Act).
+Furthermore, prerequisite for enrollment is the participation in a study orientation test (e.g. at www.was-studiere-ich.de) or study orientation counseling, e.g. by the Zentrale Studienberatung (student advisory service) at KIT, in accordance with §60 Landeshochschulgesetz (State Higher Education Act).

 German citizens with foreign school-leaving qualifications must have the equivalence of their qualification with the German Abitur certified by the responsible Regierungspraesidium (regional authority).